MLT93/ASATA/SESION_006_PHP_MYSQL/PHP_MySQL/db/01_COMMANDS.md

 SELECT * FROM `estudiantes`;

-SELECT estudiante_nombre FROM `estudiantes`;
+SELECT estudiantes.nombre FROM `estudiantes`;

-SELECT estudiante_nombre, estudiante_apellido FROM estudiantes WHERE estudiante_edad > 36;
+SELECT estudiantes.nombre, estudiante_apellido FROM `estudiantes` WHERE estudiante_edad > 36;

-SELECT * FROM estudiantes ORDER BY estudiante_edad DESC;
+SELECT * FROM estudiantes ORDER BY edad DESC;

-SELECT * FROM estudiantes ORDER BY estudiante_nombre ASC;
+SELECT * FROM estudiantes ORDER BY estudiantes.nombre ASC;

-ALTER TABLE estudiantes RENAME TO alumnos;

 ALTER TABLE estudiantes RENAME TO alumnos;